PlanktonAnalytics/PlanktonClassification/README.md

 Time:0.0273 Images:47

-and saves results to DNN_Results.csv in each 10-min folder subfolder Desc
+and saves results to DNN_Results.csv in each 10-min folder subfolder Desc.
+A example day's sample with one 10-min folder inside is included as 2020_10_21-short.zip

 <b>PUBLICATIONS</b>